TheFrenchKiwi/GenieLogiciel/README.md

 python3 Parsing.py -d

 ```
-* You can also use two option :
+* You can also use optional option :
 ```
-python3 Parsing.py -d -x
+python3 Parsing.py -h, --help         show this help message and exit python3 Parsing.py --delete           delete all text and xml and all folder in the current directory python3 Parsing.py --xml              convert to xml python3 Parsing.py --txt              convert to text

 ```
 ### Prerequisites